nopERcart free shopping-cart

 </FORM>

 Other sorts of USERCHOICE selectors are illustrated in the supplied shopping.htm example.
-A product can have up to ten such USERCHOICEn choices, for n being emptystring or 1..9; each can be either a select-statement or a set of radio-buttons; each can supply values for any of _ID, _NAME, _PRICE, _WEIGHT, _LENGTH, _WIDTH, _HEIGHT; the value for _ID or _NAME can be either a replacement or a string-to-be-added; for a numeric attribute, either a replacement or a number-to-be-added; in both cases a leading plus-sign indicates to-be-added
+A product can have up to ten such USERCHOICEn choices, for n being emptystring or 1..9; each can be either a select-statement or a set of radio-buttons; each can supply values for any of _ID, _NAME, _PRICE, _WEIGHT, _LENGTH, _WIDTH, _HEIGHT; and each value is either a replacement or a to-be-added value, the latter case indicated by a leading plus-sign; for _ID or _NAME adding is string-catenation, for the others it is arithmetic-addition.

 The above code snippets will take your customer directly to the View-Cart page upon clicking Add-to-Cart.
 If you wish to avoid that: remove the ACTION part of the FORM tag; consider enabling the DisplayPopupOnAdd option; consider adding the following to the above snippet so that customers see a summary of their cart-contents, and can get to your View-Cart page when they wish to: